zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 ```

 However, to retrieve the secrets, it fetches all secrets from the database
-where the `name` match the user's one.
+where the `name` matches the user's one.

 ```python
 self.__cursor.execute('SELECT * FROM secrets WHERE name=(?)', (self.__storage['name'],))